infer-actively/pymdp/CONTRIBUTING.md

 	```

 	From now on, you can open a Jupyter notebook, ipython console, or your
-    favorite IDE from anywhere in your computer and type `import inferactively`.
+    favorite IDE from anywhere in your computer and type `import pymdp`.

 These steps need to be taken only once.
 Now anything you do in the `infer-actively/`